yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/_index.md

 ---
-title: Create an array value using a literal
+title: Creating an array value using a literal
 linkTitle: Literals
-headerTitle: Create an array value using a literal
+headerTitle: Creating an array value using a literal
-description: Create an array value using a literal
+description: Creating an array value using a literal
 image: /images/section_icons/api/ysql.png
 menu:
   latest: